dominicus75/no-framework-tutorial/11-page-menu.md

 $injector->alias('Example\Template\FrontendRenderer', 'Example\Template\FrontendTwigRenderer');
 ```

-Now go to your controllers and exchange all references of `Renderer` with `FrontendRenderer`.
+Now go to your controllers and exchange all references of `RendererInterface` with `FrontendRenderer`.
 Make sure you change it in both the `use` statement at the top and in the constructor.

 Also delete the following line from the `Homepage` controller: